Open-Cascade-SAS/OCCT/dox/user_guides/iges/iges.md

 The following diagram illustrates the class structure in  writing IGES.
 The highlighted classes are intended to translate geometry.

-@figure{/user_guides/iges/images/iges_image004.png, "The class structure in writing IGES"}
+@figure{/user_guides/iges/images/iges_image004.png,"The class structure in writing IGES",420}

 @subsection occt_iges_3_7 Example